Camputron/and101-project7/README.md

 The following REQUIRED features are completed:

 - [X] Make an API call to an API of your choice using AsyncHTTPClient
+- [X] Implement a RecyclerView to display a list of entries from the API
-- [X] Display at least three (3) pieces of data for each API entry retrieved
+- [X] Display at least three (3) pieces of data for each RecyclerView item
-- [X] A working Button requests a new API entry and updates the data displayed

 The following STRETCH features are implemented:

-- [ ] Add a query to the API request
+- [ ] Add a UI element for the user to interact with API further
-  - The query I added is **FILL IN HERE**
-- [ ] Build a UI to allow users to add that query
+- [ ] Show a `Toast` or `Snackbar` when an item is clicked
+- [ ] Add item dividers with `DividerItemDecoration`

 The following EXTRA features are implemented:

 - [ ] List anything else that you added to improve the app!

-## API Choice

-My chosen API for this project is **PokeAPI**.

 ## Video Demo